SocialJax: An Evaluation Suite for Multi-agent Reinforcement Learning in Sequential Social Dilemmas: Introduction

 In this paper, we develop a suite of environments for sequential social dilemmas based on JAX to improve computational efficiency.
 We also provide JAX-based implementations of multiple MARL algorithms and construct a complete training pipeline, significantly accelerating the training process.
 Solving sequential social dilemma problems often requires a large number of time steps and diverse evaluation environments.
 SocialJax addresses these challenges by offering both computationally efficient and diverse environments.
 Furthermore, we validate the social dilemma properties of each environment using Schelling diagrams.
 In addition, we design metrics beyond return for each environment, enabling a more precise quantification of the cooperative and competitive behaviors of agents.
 To the best of our knowledge, our work is the first evaluation framework leveraging JAX for sequential social dilemmas.
 Our contributions are as follows:

-\textbf{Implementations of Social Dilemma Environments}: We implement a diverse suite of sequential social dilemma environments in JAX (see Figure \ref{fig:layout_image}), each exhibiting mixed-incentive dynamics, and achieve substantial improvements in environment simulation speed.
+\textbf{Implementations of Social Dilemma Environments}: We implement a diverse suite of sequential social dilemma environments in JAX (see Figure \ref{fig:layout_image}), each exhibiting mixed-incentive dynamics, and achieve substantial improvements in simulation speed.

-\textbf{Implementation of Algorithms in JAX}: We implement a series of JAX-based MARL algorithms, including Independent PPO (IPPO) \citep{de2020independent, flair2023jaxmarl} under both individual and common reward settings, Multi-Agent PPO (MAPPO) \citep{yu2022surprising} and Social Value Orientation (SVO) \citep{mckee2020social}.
+\textbf{Implementation of Algorithms in JAX}: We implement a series of JAX-based MARL algorithms, including Independent PPO (IPPO) \citep{de2020independent, flair2023jaxmarl} under both individual and common reward settings, Multi-Agent PPO (MAPPO) \citep{yu2022surprising}, Value Decomposition Networks (VDN) \citep{sunehag2017value}, Social Value Orientation (SVO) \citep{mckee2020social}, and PPO using reward exchange (IPPO-RE) \citep{willis25__quantifying_the_selfinterest_level_of_markov_social_dilemmas}.
 We also provide training results with and without parameter sharing.
 We show that training algorithms in SocialJax is at least 50 times faster than Melting Pot 2.0 on a machine with 14 CPUs and 1 Nvidia A100 GPU.

 \textbf{Performance Benchmark and Analysis}: We benchmark the performance of various environments and algorithms in terms of simulation throughput and training speed.
 Additionally, we evaluate the performance of the algorithms we include across various environments.
-At last, we design specific evaluation metrics for each environment to measure agent behaviors as either prosocial or antisocial.
-We further analyze the behavior of selfish and cooperative agents to understand the underlying incentive structures using Schelling diagrams \cite{perolat2017multi, schelling1973hockey}.
-Finally, we analyze the performance of the implemented algorithms in our environments, including cases where agent behavior varies with different SVO \citet{mckee2020social} reward angles.
+Finally, we design specific evaluation metrics for each environment to measure agent behaviors as either prosocial or antisocial.
+We further analyze the behavior of selfish and cooperative agents to understand the underlying incentive structures using Schelling diagrams \citep{perolat2017multi, schelling1973hockey}.
+Finally, we analyze the performance of the implemented algorithms in our environments, including cases where agent behavior varies with different SVO \citep{mckee2020social} reward angles.